-Queue-it serves hundreds of customers across several industries.
+Queue-it serves thousands of customers across several industries.
 As such, we offer a flexible suite of integration options, each with their tradeoffs.

 A client-side integration is fast and simple, but allows for the possibility that tech-savvy users manipulate the code to skip the line.
 Relative to client side, a server-side or edge integration is more complex but ensures an unskippable queue.